What is Preventive Maintenance?

 Preventive maintenance is an important part of every maintenance strategy.
 However, preventive maintenance does have some limitations.

-- Increased Costs from Excessive Maintenance: Performing preventive maintenance on equipment that doesn’t need it leads to unnecessary downtime, labor costs, and part usage.
+- Increased Costs from Excessive Maintenance: Performing maintenance on equipment that doesn’t need it leads to unnecessary downtime, labor costs, and part usage.
 Additionally, incorrect re-assembly, misalignment, or other errors caused by nonessential interactions can actually reduce the reliability of your assets.

 - More Maintenance Resources are Required: Preventive maintenance requires additional workers, parts, and budget to implement correctly.
 However, the long-term benefits you will receive will far outweigh this requirement.